danielfm/smudge/README.md

 ### Searching For Playlists

-To list your own playlists, run <kbd>M-x spotify-my-playlists</kbd>, or
-<kbd>M-x spotify-playlist-search</kbd> if you want to search for any
-playlist that matches the given keywords.
-Also, to browse the featured playlists from Spotify en_US, run <kbd>M-x spotify-featured-playlists</kbd>.
+<kbd>M-x spotify-my-playlists</kbd>

+Lists the playlists for the current user.

+<kbd>M-x spotify-user-playlists USER-ID</kbd>

+Lists the public playlists for the given `USER-ID`.

+<kbd>M-x spotify-playlist-search CRITERIA</kbd>

+Searches for playlists that matches the given search `CRITERIA`.

+<kbd>M-x spotify-featured-playlists</kbd>

-Set these variables if you want to customize the locale and region for the featured playlists endpoint:
+Browse the featured playlists from Spotify en_US.
+Change the following variables in order to customize the locale and region for the featuerd playlists endpoint:

 ````el
 ;; Spanish (Mexico)